Tyeia/wfbinder/content/3 - The Revelation/Quests/1 - Natah.md

 > [!quote] Lotus
 > Natah was the daughter until I destroyed her.
 Now I am the Lotus.
 Now I am the mother.

-Once the daughter of [[Hunhow]], the Lotus betrayed her own kind out of selfishness to become a mother.
+Once the daughter of [[3 - The Revelation/Important Characters/Hunhow|Hunhow]], the Lotus betrayed her own kind out of selfishness to become a mother.
 Hunhow will soon finish where the Lotus had failed: elimination of the Tenno.